w3f/Grants-Program/applications/Xcavate3.md

 ## Future Plans

+We have recently attended the Relayers Incubator Program and have applied to the Substrate builder program.
 We are launching our project on the Polimec platform in Jan 2024 to raise funds to secure a Parachain slota and launch mainet around end of Q1 2024.
-We have recently attended the Relayers Incubator Program and have applied to the Substrate builder program.
-We are planning to launch our project on the Polimec platform to raise awareness and much needed funds at the end of 2023.

 ## Additional Information :heavy_plus_sign: